learn-co-curriculum/atoms-and-compounds/README.md

 The goal of this lab is to teach about how Atoms interact with each other to create compounds.
 Your goal is to build an Object Model where `Atom` has electrons and `Compound` has atoms.

+There's a beautiful symmetry between chemistry and programming.

 ## Describing Water

 ![Water](http://upload.wikimedia.org/wikipedia/commons/thumb/b/b4/Water-3D-balls.png/640px-Water-3D-balls.png)